dmd-program/dmd-300-sp17/project-1.md

 1. Choose an important issue that has little awareness.
    - The issue be general enough that many people are affected, but specific enough that you can find credible information about it.
-   - You can look at well known issues, and highlight lesser known, yet crucial aspects of those issues.
+   - Look at well known issues, and highlight lesser known, yet crucial aspects of those issues.
 2. Research the issue using design research methods and credible sources
    - You are encouraged to reach out to experts in the field.
 3. Analyze and deconstruct the issue